 His practice directly engages with the public to subvert the nature of the image, exploring the role of the viewer as a complicit figure in a process of constructing the visible.

 His paintings are characterized by overlapping layers of paint that erase or veil the subject, turning the original figurative painting into an open field of visual abstraction on multiple levels.

-Many of his interventions challenge the boundaries between expectation and narration / truth and fiction, and explores how our stories can be constructed from a “prosthetic” memory made up of images and tales of things themselves.
+Many of his interventions challenge the boundaries between expectation and narration / truth and fiction, and explore how our stories can be constructed from a “prosthetic” memory made up of images and stories of the things themselves.

 Re-cognition notoriously marks the transition from ignorance to knowledge.
 Recognising, therefore, is not the same as coming into contact for the first time, nor does it need words: Recognition is almost always mute.

 And recognising does not in any way mean understanding, as understanding has no role in the act of Recognition.
 The most important aspect of the term “re-cognition” therefore lies in the first syllable, which refers to something that

 And yet that flash cannot happen spontaneously; it cannot flare up without its lost other.
 Therefore, the resulting knowledge is different from discovering something new; instead, it derives from becoming aware of yet unexpressed potential. ”

 “It is the spectators who make the paintings”, said Duchamp, echoing a phrase that must be related to the intuition of an emergency of the culture of use for which meaning arises from collaboration and a negotiation between the